Aru va`en: A Keeping of the Troth

 That should be said.

-I came to the last place of the veil, where the trees thinned and the mist lay low against the stones.
+I came to the last place of the veil, where the trees thinned and mist lay low against the stones.

 There I found a lamb.